thrakdain/Ultimate-Rules-Bot-v.2/README.md

 A bot for referencing the official WFDF rules of Ultimate.

-Main does the actual referecning and commands.
+Main does the actual referencing and commands.

 keep alive is a seperate bot for keeping the the repl page running full time.